bcgov/NotifyBC/docs/docs/getting-started/installation.md

 ### Customizations

 Various customizations can be made to chart.
 Some are platform dependent.
-To customize, create file _helm/values.local.yaml_, then add customized values to it.
+To customize, first create a file with extension _.local.yaml_.
+The rest of the document assumes the file is _helm/values.local.yaml_.
+Then add customized values to the file.
 To apply customization, add `-f helm/values.local.yaml` to the helm command after `-f helm/platform-specific/<platform>.yaml`.
 For example, to run `helm install` with customization,

 ```sh
 helm install -gf helm/platform-specific/<platform>.yaml -f helm/values.local.yaml helm